 In addition, I’ve known people who have studied the Bible’s ideas and history but who have no faith in its God.
 Such people study it from the viewpoint of the Bible as literature instead of looking at it as God’s inspired words revealing him and his history of involvement with humans.

 Other people use the lens of looking at the Bible through modern eyes using scientific and historical methods.
 On the other hand, the Bible is a collection of ancient documents, not modern ones.
 It is written by a large number of prophets and apostles, but it actually claims to be from God in two places (2 Timothy 3:16,17; 2 Peter 1:16-21).
-As a result, you can meet God in its pages and come to know him.
-I have for sixty-two of my seventy-eight years.
+As a result, you can meet God on its pages and come to know him.
+I have for sixty-four of my seventy-nine years.